saidurga369/developer.sailpoint.com/docs/tools/sdk/python/Reference/V2025/Methods/CertificationCampaignFiltersApi.md

 pagination_label: Certification_Campaign_Filters
 sidebar_label: Certification_Campaign_Filters
 sidebar_class_name: pythonsdk
-keywords: ['python', 'Python', 'sdk', 'Certification_Campaign_Filters', 'V2025Certification_Campaign_Filters']
+keywords:
+  [
+    'python',
+    'Python',
+    'sdk',
+    'Certification_Campaign_Filters',
+    'V2025Certification_Campaign_Filters',
+  ]
 slug: /tools/sdk/python/v2025/methods/certification-campaign-filters
+tags:
+  [
+    'SDK',
-tags: ['SDK', 'Software Development Kit', 'Certification_Campaign_Filters', 'V2025Certification_Campaign_Filters']
+    'Software Development Kit',
+    'Certification_Campaign_Filters',
+    'V2025Certification_Campaign_Filters',
+  ]
 ---

 # sailpoint.v2025.CertificationCampaignFiltersApi

 Use this API to implement the certification campaign filter functionality.
 These filters can be used to create a certification campaign that includes a subset of your entitlements or users to certify.

 For example, if for a certification campaign an organization wants to certify only specific users or entitlements, then those can be included/excluded on the basis of campaign filters.